leeleavitt/constPharmSST/README.md

   * Spend some time exploring the folder [Lee Leavitt](./profiles/Lee_Leavitt/Searches) for a few examples of different types of searches you can do.
   ![][image4]

+## 5. Now we will use the keyboard to guide us during the rest of the data analysis.